-We asked Dong-hyeon a few questions about himself and his fellowship experience.
+We asked Shwe a few questions about herself and her fellowship experience.

 What are your research interests?

 Security, Energy, Transport, Conflicts and Natural Resources Management, Sustainable Development.

 How did you hear about Pacific Forum and why did you apply to become a fellow?

 I knew of Pacific Forum for a long time, as it is one of the prestigious think-tanks that many young people from Myanmar dream of joining.
 After completing my studies in Paris, I was working as a junior researcher at Myanmar Institute Of Strategic and International Studies (MISIS) and trying to figure out how to do more research that I am passionate about.
 My MISIS supervisor suggested that I apply for a fellowship at the Pacific Forum.
 Luckily, I was selected and offered a fellowship.
 Pacific Forum is an excellent organization where I can realize my dream of conducting research and it will be one of my unforgettable experiences.